NGCP/GCS/docs/communications/gcs-vehicles-messages.rst

 Stop message
 ============

-Sent to the vehicle to stop its current job.
-Vehicle will have to perform all tasks all over again after this.
+Sent to the vehicle to stop its mission.
+This is either sent when the vehicle is in the middle of the mission or when the vehicle has performed all tasks for the mission.

 ..
 TODO: add link to update messages